High-Yield Savings Account Comparison

 The Bottom Line

-Choose Barclays if mobile app quality matters, or choose Openbank if getting the best rate matters most.
+Choose Barclays if you're an Android user, or choose Openbank if getting the best rate matters most.

 Comparison of Barclays vs Openbank savings accounts